Which Python GUI library should you use?

 Conclusion

-If you're looking to build GUI applications with Python, there is probably a GUI framework/library listed here that fits the bill for your project.
-Try and weigh up the capabilities & licensing of the different libraries with the scale of your project, both now and in the future.
+If you're looking to build GUI applications with Python, there is probably a GUI framework or library listed here that fits the bill for your project.
+Go ahead and weigh up the capabilities and licensing of the different libraries with the scale of your project, both now and in the future.

-Don't be afraid to experiment a bit with different libraries, to see which feel the best fit.
-While the APIs of GUI libraries are very different, they share many underlying concepts in common and things you learn in one library will often apply in another.
+Don't be afraid to experiment a bit with different libraries to see which feels the best fit.
+While the APIs of GUI libraries are very different, they share many underlying concepts in common, and things you learn in one library will often apply to others.

 You are only limited by your own imagination.
 So go out there and make something!